Our16bitwars/Hi/README.md

 (Listed by how close i am to them!)

-♡ Rosalina & Rae ♡ <- closest friends and comfort people ily guys sm <33 /p
+♡ Rosalina & Rae ♡ <- closest friends.
+I trust you two completely with my heart. ♡

 ♡Hika

 ♡Toya

-♡ Rei

 ♡Mafu